 4. When it is not time to play, please hold your violin quietly.
 We work on the discipline of listening and respecting the "call and response" of practicing a new skill.

 5. Parents, if you bring siblings, they must stay with you at all times.
-There are books, toys, a card game & markers on the table for your use, otherwise, please do not disturb the materials in the classroom.
-If your child’s sibling can cooperate, they’ll be welcomed, if not, you’ll have to make other arrangements for them.
+There are books, toys, a card game & markers for your use, otherwise, please do not disturb the materials in the classroom.
+If your child's sibling can cooperate, they’ll be welcomed, if not, you’ll have to make other arrangements for them.

 Special Events: Performing is an important part of learning to play an instrument.
 Students are encouraged and expected to participate.
 We have several opportunities to perform each year: The farmers market, the Celtic festival, local jam sessions and fiddle contests.

 Your instrument should be maintained in good repair at all times!
 This includes having a spare set of violin strings, in case you break one.
-I can help with minor things like setting a bridge or putting a new string on.
+I can help with minor repairs like setting a bridge or putting a new string on.